Flockenberger/JGagV2/README.md

 The upload id is a String value which consits of the accountId of the logged in User and a timestamp with an _ in between.
 I noticed that 9GAG uses the timestamp which counts since 1970.
 Example uploadId: ```50222134_1540733568```

+# INFO
+I will not be held responsible for anything that is done or made using this Java library!